Global Health Certificate

 Up to three credits come from a field practicum in global health if approved by the certificate advisory committee.

 The courses must be selected to meet the following distributional requirements:

 - At least one course should be outside of the student’s primary department or area of specialization and expose the student to a new methodological approach.

 - At least one course should provide added expertise on a particular category of global health threats (e.g., nutrition, mental health, vector-borne disease, water and sanitation, emerging infectious diseases).

-If you are not currently enrolled as a student at the University of Florida and wish to apply to this certificate program, please fill out the form below.
-You must also submit University of Florida Online Application for Graduate Admission found at https://admissions.ufl.edu/apply/more and pay the $30 non-refundable application fee in addition to the form.
+If you wish to apply to this certificate program, please fill out the form below.
+You must also submit the University of Florida Online Application for Graduate Admission found at https://admissions.ufl.edu/apply/more and pay the $30 non-refundable application fee in addition to the form.
 Please feel free to contact the Department at firstname.lastname@example.org for more information.